 To pick up your guinea pig you should have a hand under their chest with your other hand supporting their bottom.

 It is essential that your guinea pig feels secure, so support his bottom with confidence.

 Ideally, and particularly with nervous guinea pigs, you should support them by restraining (at least) one of their front quarters.
-It’s good advice for the more nervous pets who may have a tendency to nip and bite to give them a firm and safe feeling of security while preventing them the access to deliver an unexpected ‘chomp’.
+It’s good advice for the more nervous pets who may have a tendency to nip and bite to give them a firm and safe feeling of security whilst preventing them the access to deliver an unexpected ‘chomp’.

-Although you need to have a firm grip on your pet you should also make sure that you are not holding them too tightly.
+Whilst you need to have a firm grip on your pet you should also make sure that you are not holding them too tightly.
 As with any small creatures, their insides are very delicate and too much pressure on their lungs and stomach can cause discomfort.

 Bring your guinea pig close in to your chest and hold them with both hands (not tightly but securely so they can’t fall).